aws-samples/amazon-connect-chat-translate/README.md

 <img src="./artifacts/Environment variables.png" width="75%">

-Once the app is ready, about 8 mins, you then need to update the allow list within the Amazon Connect Console to allow the WebApp to host CCP as an iFrame.
+It will take about 10 minutes for the application to deploy.
+After successful deployment, add the hosting URL to the Amazon Connect Approved Origin list to allow the web application to embed the CCP as an iFrame.

 <img src="./artifacts/Web app deployed.png" width="75%">

 * Navigate to the Amazon Connect console (AWS), and select on your Amazon Connect instance name
 * Goto `Approved origins` then `+ Add origin`
-* Enter the URL that Amplify generated for you, then click `Add`  (Example URL `https://main.d13aaabbbccc.amplifyapp.com`, if necessary remove the trailing '/')
+* Enter the Amplify hosting URL, then click `Add`  (Example URL `https://main.d13aaabbbccc.amplifyapp.com`; remove the trailing '/')

 ### Testing

-* Login to the amplify web app, create an account, then login to Connect
+* Log in to the Amplify web app, create an account, then login to Amazon Connect
-* Start a customer chat (Goto `https://<yourConnectInstanceURL>/connect/test-chat`)
+* Start a customer chat (Go to `https://<yourConnectInstanceURL>/connect/test-chat`)
 * Connect through to your agent that's running the new WebApp
 * As the customer type some text in French and you'll see the agent translate app show 'Translate - (fr) French'
 * As the agent type in English into the translate textbox and press enter.
 This will be converted to french and sent back to the customer as french